input/syntaxhighlight/drupal/README.md

 ##Modules available

-Note: this list only includes modules which have a Drupal 7 release and one or more installs.
+Note: this list only includes modules which have a Drupal 7 release and one or more reported installs.

 [Code Filter](http://drupal.org/project/codefilter)
 Uses PHP's [highlight_string()](http://php.net/manual/en/function.highlight-string.php) function